kdflint/alliance-ship/docs/Ubuntu_Install_Instructions.md

 	python manage.py createsuperuser

-Use the db/static_inserts.sql file to populate the database with useful testing information:
+Use the bin/seed/static_inserts.sql file to populate the database with useful testing information:

-Open the file (db/static_inserts.sql) and update the lines below with your information:
+Open the file (bin/seed/static_inserts.sql) and update the lines below with your information:

-	\set email '\'' '\<The email you used to create the django account>' '\''
+	\set email '\'' '\<The email you used to create the django superuser account>' '\''
 	\set fname '\'' '\<your first name>' '\''
 	\set lname '\'' '\<your last name>' '\''
 	\set github_repo '\'' '<github test repo>' '\''